elsachica/L2/README.md

 To download and install the project:

-1. Clone the repository:
+1. Clone the repository and add the modules in your own project:
     ```bash
     git clone https://github.com/elsachica/L2.git
     ```

 2. Navigate to the project folder and install the necessary dependencies:
     ```bash
-    cd L2
     npm install
     ```